 Introduction to Penetration Testing Frameworks

-- Systematic discovery and exploitation of vulnerabilities
+- Systematic discovery, validation, and exploitation of vulnerabilities

-- Reproducibility and auditability of results
+- Reproducible and auditable results

 Assessing Enterprise Security Requirements